-Criminal Records Check: Redeemer Christian High School's Child Welfare Policy dictates that all staff and volunteers who will be in regular contact with the students will be required to submit a current criminal record check before service begins.
+Criminal Records Check: In addition to the Child Welfare Policy all staff and volunteers who will be in regular contact with the students will be required to submit a current criminal record check before service begins.

 Student Safety: Redeemer Christian High School Administration regularly checks the Public Register of the College of Teachers (www.oct.ca) to ensure that all Redeemer teachers who are members of the College are in good standing or that their status has not been affected by unprofessional or criminal conduct.